`This

 SAO sized at 7 X 7.5 cm.

-My latest trip to an organic grocer yielded these two NATURIS low salt breads.
-Naturis also have an organic spelt bread with a sodium level of 130mg/100g.
+My latest trip to an organic grocer yielded these two NATURIS

 The real bread